gvwilson/sensibleadventures/nardica/nardica.md

-Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, an industrial printer from China-over-the-Sea.
+Shiploads of precious equipment had already been carted through its double-wide doors: forges, presses, a lathe with a spindle thicker than Iffy's leg, and the prize of them all, an industrial printer from Nova Zembla at the opposite end of the earth.

 It had arrived in the hold of a heavily-armed Aussie destroyer.
 The whole town had turned out when the sleek warship came into harbor,